JohnMcLear/phonegap-oauth/README.md

 ==============
 This is a Zepto and jQuery plugin to create OAuth buttons.

 The idea is to provide an easy, fast and reliable OAuth authentication for HTML5 / PhoneGap apps with ChildBrowser and windows popups (offline development without the need of a phone/emulator).
+You still need to upload the app files somewhere or use a local server since the browser have security limitations when running the app on file://.

 *requires zepto.min.js or jquery.min.js.*